ZennZhiEn/Design-and-Vision-Guided-Control-of-a-Piano-Playing-Robotic-Arm-with-Safety-Supervision/README.md

 ### `pidsim_1.py` — P/PI/PD/PID Alignment Comparison

-Standalone simulation used to justify the choice of proportional-only control for Stage 2 visual alignment (Section 5.4.3, Figure 22).
+Standalone simulation used to justify the choice of proportional-only control for Stage 2 visual alignment.
 No hardware required.

 ```bash
 python pidsim_1.py